 Yes, we have a 1 million dollar liability policy.

 When your film is completed we upload it to our Bear In Motion Vimeo page and send you the online link to share with your friends and family.

 How will my final film be delivered?

-What if we want you to film longer than 10 hours?
+What if we want you to film longer than the CONTRACTUAL time?

 If you are doing something special the morning of the wedding or would like us to stay late and film you leaving, we can absolutely do that!
-Any additional hours over the standard 10 hours are billed at $200 P/HR.
+Any additional hours are billed at $200 P/HR.